 Students of all language levels are invited to participate in the program.
-The program will accept a total of 18 students, 6 beginners, where no prior Arabic language experience is necessary, 12 non-beginners.
+The program will accept a total of 18 students, 6 beginners, where no prior Arabic language experience is necessary and 12 non-beginners.
 Beginners will earn up to 10 credits and non-beginners 8, upon completion of the program.

-In Oman, you be taught Arabic from Omani faculty members.
+In Nizwa, you will be taught Arabic from Omani faculty members.
 Throughout the eight-week program, you will take Modern Standard Arabic and colloquial Omani Arabic.
 Classes meet four hours per day, Sunday through Thursday.
 Three afternoons a week, you will participate in two hours of conversation with trained Omani Peer Facilitators in relaxed conversation and discussion.
 These connections frequently result in friendships that last far beyond the confines of the summer program.
 You will be in Oman from May 27th to July 26th.

 You will receive a Marquette University transcript, sent directly to your home institution.
 Transfer credit equivalencies for non-Marquette students will be determined by each student in collaboration with their home institution.

 In order to ensure that you maintain your Arabic skills following the completion of the summer overseas program, you will be required to continue your language learning in the following academic year.
 You will be required to either enroll in an Arabic course at your home institution, or participate in a semester-long virtual guided language exchange experience guided by a Marquette Arabic faculty member.

 All ROTC cadets/midshipmen (contracted or non-contracted) accepted into the program are guaranteed full scholarship funding.
 This scholarship covers tuition, airfare, room and board, health insurance, local transportation, books, transcripts and two cultural excursions in Oman.

 Past experience has taught our program that students typically spend $500 per month in personal expenses not covered by our program.
 These include taxi fares, dining out, gym memberships, etc.